Othello Identity Quotes

 Such as she says my lord did say I was.

-Could not have laid such terms upon his callat.
+Could not have laid such terms upon his callet.

 Why did he so?

 At the play's beginning, Desdemona is strong, confident, and defiant but, after being victimized by Othello's physical and emotional abuse, she changes drastically.
 When Othello publicly abuses Desdemona, calling her a "whore" and even slapping her, Emilia is outraged.
 But Desdemona seems more confused and hurt than anything else.
-Here, Desdemona says she's "sure" that she's done absolutely nothing to warrant Othello's behavior and yet, we can detect a note of uncertainty.
-Soon after, Othello strangles her and Desdemona blames herself for her husband's violence.
+Here, Desdemona says she's "sure" that she's done absolutely nothing to warrant Othello's behavior, and yet we can detect a note of uncertainty.
+Soon after, Othello strangles her, and Desdemona blames herself for her husband's violence.
 When Emilia asks Desdemona who has harmed her, Desdemona replies "Nobody; I myself.
-Farewell" (5.2.29).
+Farewell" (5.2.125).

 O thou Othello, thou wert once so good,

-Fall'n in the practise of a damned slave,
+Fall'n in the practice of a damnèd slave,

 What shall be said to thee?